Darfur is Dying

-Darfur is Dying is a flash-based browser game about the crisis in Darfur, western Sudan.
+Darfur is Dying is a flash-based browser game about the war in Darfur, western Sudan.
 The game won the Darfur Digital Activist Contest sponsored by mtvU.
 Released in April 2006, more than 800,000 people had played by September that year.
 It is classified as a serious game, specifically a newsgame.

 Development and release

 The game's design was led by Susana Ruiz as a part of TAKE ACTION games.
 Then a graduate student at the Interactive Media Program at the School of Cinematic Arts at the University of Southern California, she was inspired to make a game after her nephew told her about a class lesson on the Holocaust that did not mention any modern genocides.
 She initially proposed a game about the post-Rwandan genocide gacaca trials, for which she was criticized by colleagues who felt that a game was an inappropriate form to approach a serious topic.
 She was attending the Games for Change conference in New York City in October 2005, at which mtvU announced that they, in partnership with the Reebok Human Rights Foundation and the non-profit International Crisis Group, were launching the Darfur Digital Activist Contest for a game that would also be an advocacy tool about the situation in the Darfur conflict.
 Given that mtvU was offering funding and other resources, Ruiz decided to change her original idea.

 Ruiz formed a design team and spent two months creating a game design document and prototype.
 The team spent much of the design phase talking to humanitarian aid workers with experience in Darfur and brainstorming how to make a game that was both interesting to play and was an advocacy tool.
 Ruiz has stated that the game design was influenced by that of Food Force, a 2005 game published by the United Nations World Food Programme.
 The Ruiz team's beta version was put up for review by the public, along with the other finalists, and was chosen as the winner.
 The team then received funding to complete the game.
 The web and application development firm interFUEL was brought in to complete the game design and programming.
 The game was officially released at a Save Darfur Coalition rally on 30 March 2006 and the first official player was American speed skater Joey Cheek.